 EDC was established in 1996 as a state-owned company responsible for generating, transmitting and distributing electricity throughout Cambodia.
 Its main functions are supplying electricity, developing the transmission grid and facilitating the import and export of electricity to and from neighbouring countries.
-The independent power providers (IPPs) are private companies that have received a licence from the EAC to generate electricity for public consumption.
+The Independent Power Providers (IPPs) are private companies that have received a license from the EAC to generate electricity for public consumption.
 IPPs generate electricity and sell it on to EDC, which then distributes the electricity through the national grid.

-In 2006, the government approved the Rural Electrification by Renewable Energy Policy.
+In 2006, the RGC approved the Rural Electrification by Renewable Energy Policy.
 Its main objective is to create an enabling framework for renewable energy technologies to increase access to electricity in rural areas.
 The policy acknowledges the Master Plan Study on Rural Electrification by Renewable Energy in the Kingdom of Cambodia as the guiding document for the implementation of projects and programmes.
-The Master Plan envisions: (1) achieving full village electrification, including battery lightning, by 2020; and (2) providing 70% of households with electrification through the national grid by 2030.
-In addition, Cambodia aims to achieve 15% of rural electricity supply from solar energy and small hydro by 2015.
-The Master Plan also lays out clear targets, investments, and responsibilities, with 1,828,485 households to be connected to the national grid by 2020.
-An additional 260,000 households in very remote areas - too far from the planned grid extension - will be supplied through isolated mini-grids using diesel-generated power and/or renewable energy (220,000 households) and SHS (40,000 households).
-The total cost for expanding the rural grid is estimated at \$1.37 billion.
-In the Master Plan, EDC will be responsible for the overall planning, development, investment, and operation of the rural medium-voltage (22 kilovolt [kV]) sub transmission lines and will partner with private rural energy enterprises (REEs) to expand, operate, and maintain low-voltage distribution and service lines (<0.4 kV).
+The Master Plan envisions: (1) achieving full village electrification, including battery lightning, by 2020; and (2) providing 70 percent of households with electrification through the national grid by 2030.
+In addition, Cambodia aims to achieve 15 percent of rural electricity supply from solar energy and small hydro by 2015.
+The Master Plan also lays out clear targets, investments and responsibilities, with 1,828,485 households to be connected to the national grid by 2020.
+An additional 260,000 households in very remote areas-too far from the planned grid extension-will be supplied through isolated mini-grids using diesel-generated power and/or renewable energy (220,000 households) and SHS (40,000 households).
+The total cost for expanding the rural grid is estimated at US\$1.37 billion.
+In the Master Plan, EDC will be responsible for overall planning, development, investment, and operation of the rural medium-voltage (22 kV) sub transmission lines and will partner with private Rural Energy Enterprises (REEs) to expand, operate, and maintain low-voltage distribution and service lines (<0.4 kV).

-The Energy Efficiency and Conservation (EE&C) goals submitted to the Fifth East Asia Summit Energy Ministers Meeting, held on 20 September 2011 in Brunei Darussalam, state that Cambodia will adopt the Final Energy Demand as its energy efficiency (EE) indicator, and aims at a 10% reduction from the 'business-as-usual' scenario by 2030.
-The action plans to achieve the EE&C goals cover the use of energy by industry, transportation, and commercial and residential users, such as the introduction of energy efficient equipment and EE labelling, as well as the promotion of EE awareness among the public.
+The Energy Efficiency and Conservation (EE&C) goals submitted to the Fifth East Asia Summit Energy Ministers Meeting, held on 20 September 2011 in Brunei Darussalam, state that Cambodia will adopt Final Energy Demand as its Energy Efficiency (EE) Indicator, and aims at a 10 percent reduction from the 'business-as-usual' scenario by 2030.
+The action plans to achieve the EE&C goals cover the usage of energy by industry, transportation, and commercial and residential users, such as the introduction of energy efficient equipment and EE labelling, as well as the promotion of EE awareness amongst the public.

-3. Review of agents in funding and promoting solar systems
+3. Review of Agents in Funding and Promoting Solar Systems

-Currently, about 74% of energy demand is met by traditional biomass (Kimura, 2014).
+Currently, about 74 percent of energy demand is met by traditional biomass (Kimura, 2014).
 Rural areas are largely disconnected from the electricity grid and there is an urgent need to connect them through an off-grid power system.
 In this regard, SHS have been promoted since 2004 by the RGC.
 In Cambodia, there are few active agents involved in the promotion and marketing of SHS.
 These are listed below.

 3.1.
-The government agent: Department of Rural Electrification Fund
+The Government Agent: The Department of Rural Electrification Fund